 Dr Helen Cooper

-My other role is that of Facilities Manager, co-ordinating the lab facilities within CVSSP and ensuring that the researchers have the equipment and tools they need to do their research.
+I am the CVSSP Lab Facilities Manager, co-ordinating the lab and IT facilities within CVSSP and ensuring that the researchers have the equipment and tools they need to do their research.
 With my technical background combined with project management and event organisation experience I am well equipped to see that the academics and researchers in CVSSP are supported, so that they can continue to produce world leading research and train the next generation of engaged engineers and researchers.
+In addition to this role I also support CVSSP academics with project management and co-ordination on their larger research projects.

-I studied Electronic Engineering with French at the University of Surrey before staying on to do my PhD with Prof Richard Bowden in Sign Language Recognition.
-A brief 3 years as a post-doc on the EU funded project DictaSign quickly suggested that I was more interested in the work that surrounded research than the research itself; so when my contract ended I transitioned to a new role within CVSSP.
-At first this role was supported by organising the leading UK conference in machine vision, BMVC, but the long term support for the role was to come from the management of research projects.
+I came to Surrey to study Electronic Engineering with French at undergraduate level and stayed to do a PhD with Prof Richard Bowden in Sign Language Recognition.
+I worked as a researcher for 3 years on the EU funded project DictaSign before moving into a professional services and technical role within CVSSP.
+At first this role was supported by organising the leading UK conference in machine vision, BMVC, but the long term support for the role was to come from the management of research projects and lab management.

 Affiliations and memberships